mreschultz/employeetracker/README.md

 - View departments, roles, employees

-- Update employee roles

 ## Instructions for use

 Install npm, inquirer, util and mysql.
-Then run the server.js file.
+Then run the server.js file using node.